Kyriosity/read-write/README+/software/design/samples/README.md

 ___________<br />
 <b>John Fowles</b> (1926-2005), <i>(post)modernist</i></p>

-<ins>First and foremost</ins>, software design asks for "static" bare figures, which make core models.
+**First and foremost**, software design asks for <ins>"static" plain bare figures</ins>, which make core models.
 The preceding samples are more in motion ("dynamic") &mdash; they have properties and hierarchies but are more demonstrative of processes that change them.

 "Static" models can be altered and async too, but they must demonstratively represent hierarchies, parametrization, and initialization.